dnav/dynlink/draft-ietf-core-dynlink.md

 41                 |      |
 42                 |      |
 ~~~~
-{: #figbindexp2 title="Client Registers and Receives one Notification of the Current State, one when pmax time expires and one of a new State when it passes through the greather than threshold of 25."}
+{: #figbindexp4 title="Client registers and receives one notification of the current state, one when pmax time expires and one of a new state when it passes through the greater than threshold of 25."}